MitchellRB/Box-Runner/README.md

 # Box Runner

-Made using Unity 2019.3.6
+Made using Unity 2019.3.6.

-Requres Android SDK to build for Android
+Requires Android SDK to build for Android.

-Builds for Windows, WebGL and Android platoforms without modification
+Builds for Windows, WebGL and Android platoforms without modification.

 ## Changelog
 ---